Get a jump start now by creating an account with our simple online tool.

 If you're a mid-career professional (typically 5–15 years of experience) and want to hone your data analysis and analytical skills and gain a perspective on public policy as you take on more leadership responsibility, there's no better choice than the Harris Public Policy Evening Master's Program at 1871.

 The Evening Master’s Program takes just four quarters to complete.
 Courses are offered in the evenings, and there will be one weekend session per quarter.
-Enrollment has ended for the inaugural January 2018 session, but you can request information or apply for our next session that will begin in Fall 2018.
+You can request information or apply now for our next session that will begin in Fall 2018.

 Classes leverage Harris' policy expertise and focus on the full spectrum of policy areas for which Harris is known.
 All classes are taught by Harris faculty—including Anthony Fowler and Jeff Grogger—and leverage the exacting research and evidence-based approaches that help produce positive social impact.